Dinnie Stones: Lifting

-Jim Splaine was the first person to lift the Dinnie Stones more than fifty times, a feat he went on to achieve 67 times from 1973 to 1990.
-Most of those lifts were done at a body weight of only 65 kg (143 lb).
-Brett Nicol holds the world record for lifting the Dinnie Stones for the most number of times, with 460 lifts from 2008 to date.
+Most number of lifts: Jim Splaine became the first person to lift the Dinnie Stones more than 50 times, a feat he went on to achieve a total of 67 times from 1973 to 1990.
+Most of his early lifts were done at a bodyweight of 65 kg (143 lb) and with his son sitting on his shoulders.
+Brett Nicol is the record holder for lifting the Dinnie Stones for the most number of times, with over 600 lifts from 2008 to date.
+In 2012 Mark Haydock set a record by lifting the stones 25 times in a single day, including 10 times within 1 minute.